T

 Common Health Issues

-Epilepsy is one of the most prevalent brain-related diseases that impact dogs.
-In fact, nearly 1% of the overall dog population suffers from this neurological condition.
+Epilepsy is one of the most prevalent brain-related diseases that impacts dogs.
+In fact, between 0.5% and 5% of the overall dog population suffers from this neurological condition.
 Much like humans, canine epilepsy involves seizures.
 Genetic defects, brain formation issues, and environmental conditions can all contribute to epilepsy in Tamaskan dogs.

 Humans sometimes exhibit changes in behavior or other bodily changes before the onset of a seizure.
 Unfortunately, dogs do not exhibit symptoms that can reliably predict when a seizure is imminent.
-However, there are two different types of seizures that will impact the effects and courses of treatment for your dog.
+However, two different types of seizures will impact the effects and courses of treatment for your dog.

 Tamaskan female dog sitting at the river

-Hip Dysplasia is a common condition for large dogs but proper exercise and nutrition can aid in slowing the progression.
+Hip Dysplasia is a common condition in large dogs, but proper exercise and nutrition can aid in slowing the progression.

 Hip Dysplasia is unfortunately a common condition for large- and giant-sized dogs.
 In a normal dog, its hip includes a ball and socket that slide smoothly back and forth while your pup walks.
 For dogs suffering from hip dysplasia, the ball and socket do not come together correctly.
 Instead of a smooth motion, the hip bones rub and grind together.

 However, it does get progressively worse over time.
 During the initial onset, dogs with this condition will appear to wobble or lose their balance while walking.
-As your pet continues to age, its hind legs will stop working and he or she will have to drag them behind him or her.
+As your pet continues to age, its hind legs will stop working, and it will have to drag them behind it.

 This degeneration occurs because your dog’s own immune system attacks and damages the fibers and nerves in the spine.
-Unfortunately, there is no cure or treatment for degenerative myopathy.
-Eventually, the immune system will harm the nerves that your dog needs to breathe and result in death.
+Unfortunately, there is no cure for degenerative myelopathy, but physical therapy and supportive care can help slow its progression and maintain quality of life.
+Eventually, the immune system will harm the nerves that your dog needs to breathe, resulting in death.

 Temperament And Behavior